Skip to main content

 Key Takeaways

-• In-clinic peptide programs in the Dublin, Polaris, and Westerville corridors usually land between $300 and $700 per month per peptide once the $150 to $400 consult and follow-up fees are folded in.
+• In-clinic peptide programs around Dublin, Polaris, and Westerville usually land between $300 and $700 per month per peptide once the $150 to $400 consult and follow-up fees are folded in, and IV lounges charge $300 to $800 per NAD+ session.

-• PeRx telehealth starts at $175 per month, all-inclusive: the medication, the Ohio-licensed provider review, and overnight refrigerated shipping.
+• PeRx telehealth starts at $199 per month, all-inclusive: the medication, the Ohio-licensed provider review, and overnight refrigerated shipping across central Ohio.

 Quick Facts